Estuary

 Final Thoughts

-Knowing your data well helps you better understand your customers and their needs or concerns.
-By performing Oracle to Snowflake migration, you give your organization a chance to explore your data with enhanced performance and usability.
+Knowing your data helps you better understand your customers' needs or concerns.
+By performing Oracle to Snowflake migration, you allow your organization to explore your data with enhanced performance and usability.

 However, migration can be complex when you choose to do it manually.
 The process is resource-intensiveerror-prone, and time-consuming.
-With these limitations, you also risk the chance of losing data in transit, which leads to faulty analysis and decision-making.
+With these limitations, you also risk losing data in transit, leading to faulty analysis and decision-making.
 This can negatively impact your organization.

-Conversely, using an automatedreal-time ETL tool like Estuary Flow can prove to be a beneficial solution.
+Conversely, using an automatedreal-time ETL tool like Estuary Flow can be beneficial.
 Its automated connectors save time and effort and help you focus on other downstream tasks.
 You can also leverage Estuary Flow’s real-time CDC capabilities and propagate changes with minimal latency.
-This platform empowers your organization to anticipate your customer needs and leverage data to capitalize on upcoming market trends.
+This platform empowers your organization to anticipate customer needs and leverage data to capitalize on upcoming market trends.

 Connect with the experts at Estuary to learn more about integrating this tool into your workflows.